stoeffel/awesome-fp-js/README.md

 * [true-myth](https://github.com/true-myth/true-myth) A library for safe, idiomatic null and error handling in TypeScript, with `Maybe` and `Result` types, supporting both a functional style and a more traditional method-call style
 * [ts-pattern](https://github.com/gvergnaud/ts-pattern) - The exhaustive Pattern Matching library for TypeScript, with smart type inference.
 Pattern Matching is a code-branching technique coming from FP languages.
 * [hyogwa](https://github.com/ENvironmentSet/hyogwa) - Natural 🌿 effect system that fits TypeScript; Write codes as you write **plain typescript code**.
+* [Verticalize](https://github.com/laurentpayot/verticalize) - Super lightweight function that looks and behaves like a pipe operator.

 ### Data Structures